SAP/cloud-sdk-currency-conversion/README.md

 ## How to obtain support

-GitHub issue tracker is the preferred channel for reporting bugs, feature requests, or querying.
+The GitHub issue tracker is the preferred channel for reporting bugs, feature requests, or querying.

 ## License